ThomasLastName/labs_680/README.md

 **Additional Prerequisites Using git:**
 - [x] Have git installed on your computer

-**Installation Steps Using git:** In the shell or command line, navigate to wherever you want to store these demos on your computer (anywhere is fine), and within that directory command `git clone https://github.com/ThomasLastName/labs_680.git`, which will create and populate folder called `labs_680` in the same directory.
+**Installation Steps Using git:** In the shell or command line, navigate to wherever you want to store these demos on your computer (anywhere is fine), and within that directory command `git clone https://github.com/ThomasLastName/labs_680.git`, which will create and populate a folder called `labs_680` in the same directory.

 For example, if I just want this folder to be on my desktop, then the directory that I need to navigate to would be `C:\Users\thoma\OneDrive\Desktop` on my personal computer.
 To get there, I would paste `cd C:\Users\thoma\OneDrive\Desktop` into the Windows command line.
 Then, having navigated to the directory where I want to create the folder, I am ready to paste `git clone https://github.com/ThomasLastName/labs_680.git` into the command line.
 That's it!